Gluten Free Cornbread Stuffing

 Roasted and stuffed with a simple sauté of diced apples, the finished dish is as appealing to the taste buds as it is to the eye.

-Follow these easy steps to create the perfect fall side dish for two!
+Follow these easy steps to create the perfect fall side dish!

 Ingredients: